fbpx

 18:56 10 Jun 22

 I knew for my new home I wanted Solar and I interviewed several companies before deciding on Convert Solar.
-Why...
-Convert?
+Why Convert?
 First, they educated me on solar not to sell me but to explain how it worked, what questions I needed to ask them and others and where to look for independent information.
 Then I asked them who their strongest competitor was and they immediately gave a name of a company that i had heard was good.
 I interviewed the other company and liked them a lot and their pricing was the same.
 So why again?
 Because they took multiple steps to educate me.
 Have had follow up time to talk with me way after the sale.
-Oh, and my solar works fantastic in that Convert estimated that solar would only cover about 78% of the cost of power at the house, today it is covering 100%.read more
+Oh, and my solar works fantastic in that Convert estimated that solar would only cover about 78% of the cost of power at the house, today it is covering 100%.

 JAMES FAST